 Carnivores can be found all over the World, not only on land but also in the seas and oceans.
 They have adapted to thrive in all habitats, including deserts, forests, grasslands, mountains, scrubland, and tundra.

 Cetacea includes some of the mammals found in the seas and oceans.
 These include all species of dolphins, porpoises, and whales.
-There are currently over eighty cetaceans species and include the largest animal to ever lived on Earth, the blue whale.
+There are currently over eighty cetacean species, including the blue whale, the largest animal ever lived on Earth.

 Whales can be divided into two subgroups, the Odontoceti (toothed whales) and the Mysticeti (baleen whales.).
-Baleen whales feed in several ways but generally gulping in large quantities of water, including shrimp-like krill, which they feed.
-The water is then pushed out through mat-like baleen, which strains the krill, where they remain inside the whale.
+Baleen whales feed in several ways but generally gulp in large quantities of water, including shrimp-like krill, which they feed.
+The water is then pushed out through mat-like baleen, which strains the krill inside the whale.

 The suborder of toothed whales includes sperm whales, belugas, beaked whales, dolphins, porpoises, killer whales, and narwhals.

-Chiroptera is one of the largest orders of mammals, comprising one-fifth of all species.
-There are approximately one thousand bats species, consisting of two suborders: Megachiroptera, which is made up of about 173 species, and Microchiroptera, which includes about 813 species.
+Chiroptera is one of the most significant orders of mammals, comprising one-fifth of all species.
+There are approximately one thousand bat species, consisting of two suborders: Megachiroptera, which is made up of about 173 species, and Microchiroptera, which includes about 813 species.
 These are also known as megabats and microbats.

 Microchiroptera uses an echolocation system to navigate, whereas megabats do not (although one species does, the Egyptian fruit bat.)
-Microbats also have tails, with larger ears and smaller eyes than megabats.
+Microbats also have tails, with more prominent ears and smaller eyes than megabats.

 Bats have more bones than birds’ wings, which allows them to maneuver tight corners at high speeds.

 There is made up of about twenty species of armadillo.
-Armadillos are best known for their shells, which keep them safe from predators.
+Armadillos are best known for their shells, which protect them from predators.
 These bony shells are made up of scales made from keratin, a substance like our hair or fingernails.

-There is only one species of armadillo in North America, the nine-banded armadillo.
+There is only one armadillo species in North America, the nine-banded armadillo.
 All other species of armadillo live in Central and South America.

-Armadillos eat mostly insects, vegetable matter, and invertebrates.
+Armadillos eat primarily insects, vegetable matter, and invertebrates.
 They also eat eggs and fruit but use their tongue to catch ants, beetles, and termites.